Herat (1793–1863): Khorasan rebellion and war with Iran (1813–1818)

-Fateh Khan's rule and deposition of Shah Mahmud (April 1818–Late 1818)
+Fateh Khan's rule and deposition of Shah Mahmud (April 1818–late 1818)

 Firuz al-Din requested aid against the Iranian invasion.
 As a result, Fateh Khan Barakzai took the opportunity to conquer Herat.
 At the end of April 1818 he entered Herat and deposed Firuz al-Din Shah.
 He sent his half brother Kohandil Khan towards Ghourian and made alliances with Khiva and the Qara'is and the Hazaras of the province.

-Second Reign of Mahmud Shah Durrani (1818–1829)
+Second reign of Mahmud Shah Durrani (1818–1829)

-Restored Reign and Disputes with Saleh Khan and Kamran Sadozai (1818-1821)
+Restored reign and disputes with Saleh Khan and Kamran Sadozai (1818–1821)

 After the Barakzais expelled him from Qandahar in 1818, Mahmud Shah fled to Farah and then to Herat.
 Reportedly, he reached Herat with only 11 men under his command.
 Mahmud Shah, when reaching Herat, turned over its administration to Kamran Mirza, who also consulted him on political matters.
 Ata Mohammad Khan Alakozai also became the vazir of Herat.

 In 1819, Saleh Khan, a noble who gained favour with Kamran, tried to convince him to reconquer Qandahar.
-However, Kamran said he didn't have enough money and blamed Saleh Khan for his past troubles.
+However, Kamran said he did not have enough money and blamed Saleh Khan for his past troubles.
 Mahmud and Kamran Shah both united to extort Saleh Khan, and in response Saleh Khan secretly sent a letter to Firuz al-Din Mirza (the previous ruler of Herat who was in exile in Mashhad), and invited him to claim the throne.
 Together they both marched on Farah, a city in the south controlled by a supporter of Kamran, and captured it.
 Saleh Khan was able to make a compromise where he would control Farah and Firuz al-Din Mirza would return into exile in Mashhad.